jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 - An understanding of Autoscaling groups and LaunchConfigurations in AWS
 - An understanding of CloudFormation in AWS
 - Patience
-- Patience
+- More Patience

 I mention patience twice because testing your scripts takes killing one instance and spinning up a new one a few times.
-This isn't always the case, but once you get them running it takes a few to make sure everything is on the up and up.
+This isn't always the case, but once you get them running it takes a few scaling operations to make sure everything is on the up and up.

 ### Tips
 1. To avoid the stop and restart instance cycle
-	a.
-Get everything setup like you want, then do an initial scaling operation.
+	- Get everything setup like you want, then do an initial scaling operation.
-    b.
-If it doesn't work, RDP into your instance and GET them working manually.
+    - If it doesn't work, RDP into your instance and GET them working manually.
-    c.
-If it does work, REJOICE.
+    - If it does work, REJOICE.
 2. Log files are your friend, you can find them on the new instance in C:\cfn\log.
 3. Turn OFF auto-rollback when your cloud fails to start (otherwise you can't look at the logs).